elegendre3/underload/README.md

 ## TODO
 ENG:
-- make gunicorn work with static files (img and css)
+- make gunicorn work with static files (img and css) (and secret!)
+- refactor the messy lib

 SPEED